loukesio/ltc_palettes/README.md

 ## Contributions
-Loukas Theodosiou (theoodosiou@evolbio.mpg.de) and Kristian Ulrich have contributed to the development of this package.
+Loukas Theodosiou (theoodosiou@evolbio.mpg.de) and Kristian Ullrich (ullrich@evolbio.mpg.de) have contributed to the development of this package.
 We have drawn inspiration from the following packages 1. https://github.com/jakelawlor/PNWColors and 2. https://github.com/karthik/wesanderson.
 A huge thank you to the developers of these beautiful packages.